mralexandernickel/redmine_total_estimated_hours/README.md

     cd plugins
     git clone git://github.com/mralexandernickel/redmine_total_estimated_hours.git

 After that just restart Redmine, and you're done!
+The Estimated Hours should be visible in the Sidebar of each Projects Overview-Page.